anaclumos/valet-parking/README.md

 # Valet Parking

-A nice welcoming bot that valet-parks your issues and PRs to the correct tag, assignees, and projects.
+A nice welcoming bot that valet-parks your issues and PRs to the correct tag, assignees, projects, labels, and milestones.